mahadeokhamgal/interview_questions/Java_Springboot_answeres.md

 - **What are the new features introduced in Java 8?**
 - **Explain the concept of lambda expressions.**
+- What are ways to handle unhandled exceptions.
 - **What is the purpose of the `Optional` class?**
 - **How do streams work in Java?**
 - **What is the difference between intermediate and terminal stream operations?**